 *Editor’s note: Alex Johnson is one of the first LGBTQIA+ identifying athletes in American competition climbing, but she is not the first in outdoor rock climbing or mountaineering.
 There are many prominent examples of the LGBTQIA+ community in outdoor climbing such as Jamie Logan and Madaleine Sorkin.

-Alex Johnson was born in the small Wisconsin “city” of Hudson.
-Just 30 minutes outside of downtown Minneapolis, the young American would find the sport that she would ultimately help define.
+Alex Johnson was born just 30 minutes outside of downtown Minneapolis where the young American would find the sport that she would ultimately help define.

 At eight years old, she began climbing.
-She visited places like Taylor’s Falls Minnesota.
-By 10, she was ready to compete and two years after, she was the U.S. Youth National Champion.
-At 13, Johnson became the youngest “adult” National Champion in American history.
+She visited places like Taylor’s Falls Minnesota and by the age of 10, she was already learning how to compete compete.
+Two years later, and she would become the U.S. Youth National Champion.
+At 13, Johnson was the youngest “adult” National Champion in American history.

-Johnson kept climbing in high school, and would hit the gym after playing other sports like volleyball, basketball and track-and-field.
-She tried to squeeze every ounce of potential out of her high school’s athletics department.
-Already a national champion in climbing, she went on to win State’s for pole vaulting.
-She received a scholarship opportunity from her soon-to-be university, thanks to her outstanding performances.
+Johnson kept climbing throughout high school.
+A life-long athlete, she would hit the gym after playing other sports like volleyball, basketball and track-and-field.
+She tried to squeeze every ounce of potential out of her high school’s athletics department, and, already a national champion in climbing, went on to win State’s for pole vaulting.
+She received a scholarship opportunity from her soon-to-be university due to her outstanding performances.
 One year later, Johnson took on her first U.S.-based Bouldering World Cup and won.
+She was unstoppable.

-Even with all of her success, Johnson’s time in high school was not an easy one.
-Having suffered from bullying in both middle and high school, she spent much of her time feeling insecure among peers that expected her to fit a mold.
+Even with this success, Johnson’s time in high school was not easy.
+She suffered from bullying in middle and high school.
+It made her feel insecure.

 “The first thing I would say about that is I don’t really know why.
 I always thought I was pretty cool,” Johnson laughed.